Peanut Butter Chocolate Oat Cookies

 Next, add in everything but the oats and milk.
 Mix it all well together, then add the oats and milk, and continue to mix until a dough has formed.

-Line a large tray with parchment paper, and portion out scoops of dough.
-I used a medium cookie dough scooper. when baked, the cookies don’t change shape, so however you put them on your tray is how they will come out in the end.
+Line a large baking tray with parchment paper, and portion out scoops of dough.
+I used a medium cookie dough scooper.
+When baked, the cookies don’t change shape, so however you put them on your tray is how they will come out in the end.
 We tried mounds and flattened cookies and they were both well received.

 - Click to email this to a friend (Opens in new window)